Hotel and Restaurant Management

 The Hotel & Restaurant Management program (HRM) offers contemporary, multi-disciplined, and specialized courses of study, utilizing the unique learning laboratory environment of The Keeter Center, which features fine dining, catering and banquet services, upscale lodging, and state-of-the-art conference facilities.

-Students can choose from a Hospitality Management course of study or specialize in Professional Foodservice Management or Meeting & Special Event Management.
+Students can choose from a Hotel and Restaurant Management course of study or Meeting & Special Event Management.

 A major in Culinary Arts is also offered for those interested in careers in fine cooking and kitchen management.